Reducing Food Waste

 Below are some more general rules to keep in mind.
 Remember to hold off on washing produce before you store it.

-Location Food Items A cool, dry place Garlic, onions, potatoes, sweet potatoes, winter squash The countertop until ripe; once ripe, place in the refrigerator Avocados, bananas, mangos, kiwis, peaches, pears, melons, oranges, tomatoes The refrigerator in a container with vents that allow moisture to escape Berries, cherries, grapes The refrigerator in a paper bag to absorb moisture Mushrooms The refrigerator in a high-humidity crisper drawer to slow wilting Beans, beets, broccoli, Brussels sprouts, cabbage, carrots, celery, corn, cucumbers, eggplant, peas, peppers, zucchini The refrigerator in a drawer away from other produce to contain ethylene gas that speeds up ripening Apples, counter fruits moved to the refrigerator The refrigerator in an airtight container with damp towels Asparagus, herbs, leafy greens The freezer Nuts, seeds and any produce, meat, seafood, tempeh, tofu, seitan, bread, baked goods and herbs you do not plan to use quickly Additional Tips for Opened Items
+A cool, dry place Garlic, onions, potatoes, sweet potatoes, winter squash The countertop until ripe; once ripe, place in the refrigerator Avocados, bananas, mangos, kiwis, peaches, pears, melons, oranges, tomatoes The refrigerator in a container with vents that allow moisture to escape Berries, cherries, grapes The refrigerator in a paper bag to absorb moisture Mushrooms The refrigerator in a high-humidity crisper drawer to slow wilting Beans, beets, broccoli, Brussels sprouts, cabbage, carrots, celery, corn, cucumbers, eggplant, peas, peppers, zucchini The refrigerator in a drawer away from other produce to contain ethylene gas that speeds up ripening Apples, counter fruits moved to the refrigerator The refrigerator in an airtight container with damp towels Asparagus, herbs, leafy greens The freezer Nuts, seeds and any produce, meat, seafood, tempeh, tofu, seitan, bread, baked goods and herbs you do not plan to use quickly Additional Tips For Opened Items

 - Store cupboard items in an airtight container if they typically turn stale before you can finish them.
 Clear containers and labels will help you keep track of the repackaged items.